 Answer: Managing money isn’t always easy, there are times when money gets tight - we created Standby Cash to help.
 We understand unpredictability and what our customers go through.
 We’re for people, and our mission is to reinvent banking so that it looks out for people, just like you.

 - Maintain an open checking account with a minimum of $1,000 deposited each month for three consecutive months.

 - Keep an average daily balance of $200 or more in your checking account for the past 30 days.

 - Have none of your Huntington accounts overdrawn for more than 24 hours.

 - Not have an active or recent bankruptcy or other legal process.

 - Have an address within our service area (Ohio, Colorado, Illinois, Indiana, Kentucky, Michigan, Minnesota, Pennsylvania, South Dakota, Wisconsin, and West Virginia).

 Answer: Login to online banking at huntington.com or the Huntington Mobile App to check eligibility.
 Look for Standby Cash under your Credit section on The Hub.
 If you are eligible, we will show your available line amount there.

 Answer: Standby Cash is available to customers once they reach all eligibility requirements, including having $1,000 or more in monthly deposits for three consecutive months, and an average daily balance of $200 or more in your checking account for the past 30 days.
 Your recent overdraft and/or return history can impact your eligibility.
 Other eligibility requirements apply.†

-Answer: Standby Cash credit limits are determined based on your deposit activity, account balances, and overdraft history at each statement cycle.
+Answer: Standby Cash credit limits are determined based on your deposit activity and account balances at each statement cycle.
 You will receive an alert via email and/or text notifying you of any changes to your credit limit.
 Message and data rates may apply.

 Answer: Yes!
 As long as you continue to meet eligibility requirements, you can use Standby Cash as many times as you need.
 If you use 90% or more of your Standby Cash credit limit at any point over three consecutive statement cycles, your Standby Cash account will be suspended until the entire balance is paid off.